 However, don’t let this make you think borrowing money to pay for your wedding isn’t a wise choice.
 The truth is that you’re not alone if you do because up to 60% of couples take out a loan to finance their wedding.
 That being said, it’s in your best interest to continue to make the minimum amount of monthly payments on it and get the loan paid off as soon as possible.
 You’ll sleep a lot better at night when you act financially responsible and make sure your bills are paid or being paid.

 2. Ask Someone to Handle Cash on Your Wedding Day:

-On the day of your wedding you’ll have plenty to worry about.
-So take a tip from my friend (thanks, Aurora!) and put cash or checks into separate envelopes labeled by vendor.
+On the day of your wedding, you’ll have plenty to worry about.
+So take a tip from my friend (thanks, Aurora!) and put cash or checks into separate envelopes labeled for each vendor.
 Give these envelopes to your mother, father, or maid-of-honor to pass out to any vendors that require payment on your wedding day.

 3. Get All Wedding Fees in Writing:

 Our wedding day was wonderful, however, there was a miscommunication about two items on our bill, which amounted to $360!
 After discussing this with the manager two weeks later, we came to a good compromise.
 We also learned a valuable lesson — make sure you get all wedding fees in writing.

 Tips normally aren’t a huge consideration; but when you’re tipping on hundreds or even thousands of dollars, these tips can put a large dent in your overall budget.
 Consider these vendors as you plan your tips: DJ, other musicians, drivers, photographer, hairstylist, nail technician, etc. And remember, they can add up to hundreds of dollars.